 People who read more know more.
-Read at least 30 minutes every day, in addition to studying and doing homework.
-This habit will pay off when you take tests with timed reading sections, like college admission tests.
+Read at least 30 minutes every day in addition to studying and doing homework.
+This habit will pay off when you take tests with timed reading sections, such as AP Exams and college admission tests.

 Look for adults who can support you and help you reach your goals.
-If you're interested in a particular subject or activity, let a teacher or school counselor know about it.
+If you're interested in a particular AP course or activity, let a like-minded teacher or school counselor know about it.
 Find someone you trust to talk to about your goals.

-If you have a problem that's getting in the way of schoolwork, ask someone you trust and respect for advice or help—whether it's a friend, family member, coach, doctor or teacher.
-If you’re having trouble with a class, talk with a teacher or school counselor about what type of tutoring or other assistance is available.
+If you have a problem that's getting in the way of schoolwork, ask someone you trust and respect for help.
+That person may be a friend, family member, coach, doctor, or clergyperson.
+If you’re struggling academically, ask your adviser what type of tutoring or other assistance is available.
 Get the help you need sooner rather than later because problems tend to grow.

 College prep courses provide you with a firm basis for success in your future university studies.
-Take available advanced courses.
+Take available advanced courses, too.
 Colleges look at your grades, but they also pay attention to how tough your courses are.
 They’re looking for well-prepared potential college students who aren’t afraid to challenge themselves.
-Also, if you take college-level courses, such as Advance Placement classes, you may be able to get college credit.
+Also, if you take college-level courses, such as Advanced Placement® classes, you may be able to get university credit.

-You can get on track for the SAT while you're a sophomore.
-Taking the PSAT/NMSQT, PSAT 10, or PSAT 8/9 is a great way to practice for the SAT.
-And taking the PSAT/NMSQT again as a junior, can help you qualify for scholarships.
+Taking the PSAT/NMSQT, PSAT 10, or PSAT 8/9 is a perfect way to practice for the SAT.
+Taking the PSAT/NMSQT as a junior can help you qualify for scholarships.
 Ask your school counselor if you can take it at your school.
-Remember to sign up for Official SAT Practice on Khan Academy®, so you can access free, personalized study tools to help you get ready for the test.
+Remember to sign up for Official SAT Practice on Khan Academy® to get free, personalized study tools to help you prepare.

-Find out about college admission, academics and campus life by asking someone who's experienced it, such as students from your high school who are now in college.
-Ask your school counselors and teachers questions and learn about their experiences.
+Find out about college admission, academics, and campus life by asking people who have experienced it, such as students from your high school who are now in college.
+Ask your school counselors and teachers about their college experience.
+Learn from them.
 Talk to a college professor or administrator to get more information.